On a scale of Elf to Stooge, I'm firmly somewhere in the middle.

-My lack of Christmas cheer is intentional, and none of it stems from a Stoogey attitude.
-Instead, I’ve been consciously trying to keep it minimal for the sake of teaching my kids what the holidays represent to me: family, food, maybe a gift or two that communicates a message of love and gratitude.
+I’ve been consciously trying to keep it minimal for the sake of teaching my kids what the holidays represent to me: family, food, a few thoughtful gifts that communicate a message of love and gratitude.
 That’s the good stuff, in my opinion, and I’m all about promoting that.

 But yet, even with my message of less, I still find myself doing more.